alaymajmudar97/amanbasu.github.io/index.md

 - The aim of the research was to anticipate the phenomenon of Disruption during Plasma confinement in Aditya Tokamak.
 - We were able to anticipate the disruption of plasma current 12ms prior to the actual disruption (4ms earlier than the state-of-the-art models).
 - The model was developed in Tensorflow using LSTM, and was successfully tested, giving real time inferencing with an accuracy of 95%.
-- Features were given as reading of probes like plasma current, mirnov, loop voltage etc.
+- Input features included the readings of various diagnostics like plasma current, mirnov oscillations, loop voltage, bolo meter readings and many other.

 #### Analysis of crop health
 - Detection of crop species and diseases using image data.